ejci/nepi-jano/readme.md

 Nepi Jano! extension 0.10.0
 =======
+##Im not supporting this extension anymore.
+Feel free to fork it and make changes.

+---

 Nepi Jano! is a extension for Google Chrome, Firefox & Safari that allows to read paid articles on [www.sme.sk](http://www.sme.sk).